MySQL rewriteBatchedStatements configuration property

-Introduction Vladimir Sitnikov has been working on many optimizations to the PostgreSQL JDBC Driver, and one of these is the reWriteBatchedInserts configuration property which he recently told me about.
+Introduction The PostgreSQL JDBC Driver has been adding a lot of very useful optimizations, and one of the lesser-known ones is the reWriteBatchedInserts configuration property.
 In this article, you will see how the reWriteBatchedInserts JDBC configuration property works in PostgreSQL, and how it allows you to rewrite INSERT statements into a multi-VALUE INSERT.

 Introduction When using PostgreSQL, it’s tempting to use a SERIAL or BIGSERIAL column type to auto-increment Primary Keys.
 PostgreSQL 10 also added support for IDENTITY, which behaves in the same way as the legacy SERIAL or BIGSERIAL type.
 This article will show you that SERIAL, BIGSERIAL, and IDENTITY are not a very good idea when using JPA and Hibernate.